-Aside from the United Kingdom (which left the European Union) and a handful of Balkan countries like Serbia and Montenegro, ETIAS authorization will be mandatory to visit almost any country in Europe.
+Aside from the United Kingdom (which is launching its own version of ETIAS sometime next year) and a handful of Balkan countries like Serbia and Montenegro, ETIAS authorization will be mandatory to visit almost any country in Europe.
 That includes EU members from Austria to Poland as well as non-EU countries like Iceland and Switzerland.

 While it's much cheaper and quicker than traditional visas, this new system will bring the end of hassle-free travel to Europe for Americans who are accustomed to boarding a plane with only their passports in hand.
 On the bright side, ETIAS authorization will be good for three years – and for multiple entries.
 So if you plan multiple European trips over a three-year period, your first form should hold up.